joshleaves/advent-rs/NOTES_2015.md

 >
 > The naive implementation, that works very well with the sample input, consists of interpreting each line one by one, storing the value of each wire every time.
 Unfortunately, not all inputs are indicated in a linear way.
 >
-> The answer lies in to store all wires, setting up operations with [lazy evaluation](https://betterprogramming.pub/how-lazy-evaluation-works-in-ruby-a90237e99ac3), and letting intepretation work itself all the way back.
+> The answer lies in to store all wires, setting up operations with [lazy evaluation](https://betterprogramming.pub/how-lazy-evaluation-works-in-ruby-a90237e99ac3), and letting interpretation work itself all the way back.
 </details>

 This one was already complicated in Ruby, but it gets even worse when you have to deal with [Rust's lifetimes](https://doc.rust-lang.org/rust-by-example/scope/lifetime.html).
 The concept in itself is kinda okay to understand, but the way it has to be used sometimes makes no sense.
 I guess I'll get used to it with time.
 A [nice crate](https://docs.rs/advent-of-code/2022.0.66/src/advent_of_code/year2015/day07.rs.html) helped me see through it a bit more clearly.